TeWu/ActiveEmbed/README.md

   end
 end
 ```
-Make sure that this class is loaded with your app eg. put it in the `lib` directory and change `config/application.rb` file like this:
+Make sure that this class is loaded with your app, e.g. put it in the `lib` directory, and change `config/application.rb` file like this:

 ``` ruby
 ...